Saving money is a challenge for a lot of us especially those of us on a tight budget or low income.

 For instance, in addition to sharing deals you find, you can point out coupons, refer friends, and provide other comments on the site – these things will earn you additional points.

-You can redeem your earned points for free gift cards.
+You can redeem your earned points for gift cards that are free basically.

 11. Saving Star

 - Official site: Savingstar.com